 - Higher levels of the hormone cortisol, which suppresses the immune system and slows down healing

 How has your sleep been lately?
 Remember those compounds, cytokines, mentioned above?
 Those are released during sleep.
 Not only do cytokines help fight infection, but they regulate deeper sleep.
 In addition to cytokines, there are other infection-fighting cells that are reduced when people experience sleep deprivation.
-Get your zzz's!
-Visit Columbia University's sleep site for more info on sleeping well.
+It might be worth your while to prioritize your zzz's!

 Learning how to manage your stress, get sufficient amounts of sleep, and maximize your nutrient intake can facilitate the healing process and help you get back into tip-top shape.
-Columbia students may schedule an appointment through Open Communicator or by calling Primary Care Medical Services at x4-2284.
 Happy healing!